VitexSoftware/php-vitexsoftware-rbczpremiumapi/docs/Api/GetTransactionListApi.md

 Get a list of posted transactions (including intraday).
 In addition, transactions must not be older than **90 days** - see request parameter `from`.
 The list is returned as a sequence of pages - see request parameter `page`.
 The request parameter/flag `lastPage` indicates whether the returned page is the last one or if there are more pages that you can iterate.
-The limit _Number of requests per second_ (see your subscription plan) is shared among all consumers.
-Your app needs to implement some delay when iterating pages.
-Also it needs to be ready to get HTTP 409 (too many requests).
+The number of requests is limited to 10 per client per second and 5000  per client per day.
+The consumer must be able to handle HTTP status  429 (too many requests) in case of exceeding these limits.

 ### Example